-Join Sandra Toner for an in-depth discussion in this video Recovering a deleted file in Linux, part of Computer Security: Investigation and Response.
+Join Sandra Toner for an in-depth discussion in this video Recovering a deleted file in Linux, part of Learning Computer Security Investigation and Response.

 - In this video, we'll talk about recovering deleted files in Linux.
 Deleted or lost files can sometimes be recovered from failed or formatted drives and partitions, CD-ROMs and memory cards.
 Using the free software available in the Ubuntu repositories.
 The data's still recoverable because the information isn't immediately removed from the disk.
 In an earlier video, we talked about the SRM command adding more security to the RM command.